munificent/craftinginterpreters/book/resolving-and-binding.md

 There are a lot of ways we could store the binding between a variable and its declaration.
 When we get to the C interpreter for Lox, we'll have a *much* more efficient way of storing and accessing local variables.
-But for jlox, I want to minimize the collatoral damage we inflict on our existing codebase.
+But for jlox, I want to minimize the collateral damage we inflict on our existing codebase.
 I'd hate to throw out a bunch of mostly-fine code.

 Instead, we'll store the resolution in a way that makes the most out of our